Administration of Estates, Trusts, and Guardianships

 • Estate Accounting: The process of filing accounting statements with courts and disclosing estate information to beneficiaries.

-• Executor Representation: This arises when there is a dispute during the probate process, which may involve the timeline and initiation of probate, the intent of the deceased, etc.
+• Executor Representation arises when there is a dispute during the probate process.
+These may involve the timeline and initiation of probate, the intent of the deceased, etc.

-We routinely prepare required state and federal estate and inheritance tax returns and work in partnership with the estate’s accountants to ensure that fiduciary income tax matters are handled in the most advantageous manner.
-We also design and implement post-mortem planning techniques that are tailored to a client’s specific circumstances and are aimed at the minimization and deferral of future estate taxes and the estate’s income tax liabilities.
+We routinely prepare required state and federal estate and inheritance tax returns.
+Our attorneys work in partnership with the estate’s accountants to ensure that fiduciary income tax matters are handled most efficiently.
+We also design and implement post-mortem planning techniques tailored to a client’s specific circumstances.
+These aim to minimize and defer future estate taxes and the estate’s income tax liabilities.

 Trust Matters Are Complex

-The administration of trusts can become complicated because every state has their own rules and processes governing trusts.
+The administration of trusts can become complicated because every state has its rules and processes governing them.
 Furthermore, certain trusts require different qualifying characteristics and/or limits governed by federal and state laws.
-Whether you have a trust created in another state, in Illinois, or you are in need of establishing a trust, it is best to have an attorney on your side to address these complex documents, the estates they seek to manage, and the individual interests they are meant to protect.
+Whether you have a trust created in another state, in Illinois, or you need to establish a trust, it is best to have an attorney on your side.
+You need legal expertise to address these complex documents, the estates they seek to manage, and the individual interests they are meant to protect.
 Contact the experienced attorneys of Peck Ritchey, LLC today at (855) 328-5787 to ensure your needs are understood, protected, and met with a trust that is right for you and your loved ones.

-For reference, there are a variety of options when it comes to the kinds of trusts that may be appropriate for your situation.
+For reference, there are various options for the kinds of trusts that may be appropriate for your situation.
 Some of them include the following:

 Living Trusts